jasonhemann/21SP-CS2800/_lec/lec14.md

 ### Individual v.
 Group

->  You should feel free to ask your homework groups for
+>  You should feel free to ask your homework groups for clarification
->  clarification on how to understand the questions, or the techniques
+>  on how to understand the questions, or the techniques through which
->  through which to work them.
-Of course, you aren't limited to
+>  to work them.
+Of course, you aren't limited to learning from your
->  learning from your homework group, but its good to have these
+>  homework group, but its good to have these established
->  established relationships.
-You should not receive the solutions from
+>  relationships.
+You should not receive the solutions from your
->  your homework group, or others.
+>  homework group, or others.
 But if this is a forcing function
 >  through which to teach each other this material, then that's
 >  great.
-I suggest that you don't work /these/ problems with one
+Don't work /these/ problems with one another, but you may
->  another, but that instead you work analogous problems together.
+>  instead work analogous problems together.

     - Came down to splitting the difference a bit
     - Based on desired learning outcomes